FBI Agent Shot By Booby-Trapped Wheelchair

 If you've forgotten that famous scene, here's a clip to refresh your memory:

-In the property's garage, the officials also found the apparent makings of a booby trap that was not rigged which involved a rat trap that would cause a shotgun shell to deploy when the door was opened.
+In the property's garage, the officials also found the apparent makings of a booby trap that was not rigged.
+It involved a rat trap that would cause a shotgun shell to deploy when the door was opened.

 At this point, they moved on to the main house.
 They used an explosive charge to get through the front door.